karimelshami/chat-app/README.md

     "timestamp":"2014-10-1608:14:55”,
     "conversationid":"2","status":"0"}

-4. Get a limited amount of messages *used*
+4. Get a limited amount of messages *used but not finished as i couldn't find a use case*

   /conversation/:conversationId/message/limited
   GET